rafaqz/Rasters.jl/README.md

 # Backends

-GeoData.jl relies on ArchGDAL, NCDatasets, HDF5, and simple MMap for loading disk-based files.
+GeoData.jl relies on ArchGDAL, NCDatasets, HDF5, and MMap for loading disk-based files.
 The backend is detected automatically from the file type.

 - Netcdf `.nc` files can be loaded with `GeoArray(filename)` or